palakgupta889/GPS-Data-Analyser/README.md

 # GPS-Data-Analyser

-This is a software which uses GPS data from a gpx file, plots it on an interactive map and analyses it for various metrics realting to fitness activities like running and biking such as speed, elevation gain, performance progress etc.
+This is a software which uses GPS data from a gpx file, plots it on an interactive map and analyses it for various metrics relating to fitness activities like running and biking such as speed, elevation gain, performance progress etc.

 ## Getting Started